 20 Euroclusters work on concrete initiatives in specific industrial ecosystems while 10 Euroclusters work across several industrial ecosystems.

-Euroclusters are launching their FSTP Calls now: find them in the Open calls section.
+Euroclusters launched their FSTP (Financial Support for Third Parties) Calls: find out if you can still apply in the Open calls section.

 They contribute to building resilience and accelerating transition to green and digital economy through 6 specific objectives: